aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFailoverPlugin.md

 In this example, the application requests a connection using the Aurora DB cluster endpoint and is returned with a logical connection that is physically connected to the primary DB instance in the DB cluster, DB instance C. By design, details about which specific DB instance the physical connection is connected to have been abstracted away.

 Over the course of the application's lifetime, it executes various statements against the logical connection.
 If DB instance C is stable and active, these statements succeed and the application continues as normal.
 If DB instance C experiences a failure, Aurora will initiate failover to promote a new primary DB instance.
-At the same time, the NodeJS Wrapper will intercept the related communication exception and kick off its own internal failover process.
+At the same time, the NodeJS Wrapper will intercept the related communication error and kick off its own internal failover process.

 If the primary DB instance has failed, the NodeJS Wrapper attempts to use its internal topology cache to temporarily connect to an active Aurora Replica.
 This Aurora Replica will be periodically queried for the DB cluster topology until the new primary DB instance is identified (DB instance A or B in this case).
 If the wrapper is unable to connect to an active Aurora Replica or the cluster is still being reconfigured, the wrapper will retry the connection until it is successful.